There are eight insurance premium taxes and fees. These taxes and fees are paid by every authorized insurance company that issues

 ) are available.
 Form DR-908 is due yearly by March 1.
 Insurers must also pay quarterly

 installments using the Insurance Premium Installment Payment and Instructions

 ).
 Installments are due on April 15, June 15, and October 15 of each year.
 Final payment of tax due

-When e-filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
-E-filing also
+When electronically filing insurance premium tax you can upload data files for Schedules XII and XIII (Firefighters’ and Police Officers’ Retirement Trust Funds).
+It also

 offers automatic calculations and automatic entry of data appearing in more than one schedule.